XCJinggai/Minesweeper-for-B37VB/README.md

-# Minesweeper
+# Minesweeper based on C.
-Project for homework
+Project for homework of B37VB.